Longest NHL Playoff Games And Overtime Games (Ranked)

 Longest NHL Playoff Games & Overtimes (Ranked)

-Before we begin, I want you all to note in NHL playoffs;
+Before we begin, I want you all to note in NHL playoffs:

 • The overtime rule in the NHL states that the first team to score a goal wins the match.
-Therefore, once the goal is scored, the game ends and the winning team is crowned the winner.
+Therefore, once the goal is scored, the game ends, and the winning team is crowned the winner.

-• In NHL playoffs, during overtime, the number of players remains a 5-on-5 format in contrast to the 3-on-3 player format for regular season games
+• In NHL playoffs, during overtime, the number of players remains in a 5-on-5 format in contrast to the 3-on-3 player format for regular season games

 Longest NHL Overtime And Playoff Game